What to Look For When Buying a Home Security Camera System

 Indoor cameras are easy to set up and can be placed anywhere in your home.
 And because indoor security cameras aren’t exposed to the elements, they don’t require as much complex casing and hardware, which makes them more affordable.

 Outdoor cameras monitor the exterior of your property, including entry points, walkways, and yards.
 Some outdoor cameras also come with a motion sensor floodlight to help you see better at night, so you can feel safe walking from your driveway or taking the recycling to the curb.
-Outdoor security cameras are designed with weatherproof casing to hold up in the elements, including extreme temperatures.

-Pro Tip: Outdoor cameras are an excellent choice for unheated garages, sheds, or workshops.
+Pro tip: Outdoor cameras are an excellent choice for unheated garages, sheds, or workshops.

 3. What video quality do you need?